-- Not more than 50% of the Group's activities will be outsourced to third parties. - 100% of all first tier and critical suppliers will be assessed annually with a modern slavery risk impact assessment. - A minimum of two outsourced suppliers are audited, with this risk considered, per annum. - Training and capacity building of staff budget which should include modern slavery issues, measuring changes in awareness of risk; appropriate decision-making and swift action, should not fall below £50,000. - Zero tolerance for breaches of grievance procedures and whistle-blowing procedures for workers and employees if cases a suspect or found. - Any suspicions of modern slavery and human trafficking, as raised by the Group's incident and breaches process, must be investigated as a matter of urgency, and resolved no later than 14 days of notification.
+- Not more than 50% of the Group's activities will be outsourced to third parties. - 100% of all first tier and critical suppliers will be assessed annually with a modern slavery risk impact assessment. - Training and capacity building of staff budget which should include modern slavery issues, measuring changes in awareness of risk; appropriate decision-making and swift action, should not fall below £50,000.

+- Zero tolerance for breaches of grievance procedures and whistle-blowing procedures for workers and employees if cases a suspect or found. - Any suspicions of modern slavery and human trafficking, as raised by the Group's incident and breaches process, must be investigated as a matter of urgency, and resolved no later than 14 days of notification.